luss/pgmanage/README.md

  - Other changes
     - django has been updated from 2.2 to 3.2
+    - bundled python version changed from 3.8 to 3.9
     - code clean-up and refactoring
     - moved application shared data into globally accessible Pinia store
     - replace cx_Oracle library with oracledb